ZenithGuild-ORG/HR-Interviews/README.md

 Contract: Part-Time/Full-Time
 TimeZone: CET/EST

-You can phrase it like this at the end:

 > **If you're interested, click "Get started" with your GitHub account — the title will be "I'm interested in this position".**